opencog/learn/README.md

 Second: it is not the raw MI-proximity that counts, but rather, the spanning tree or spanning graph that connects vertexes (words).
-That is, in formulating this "graphical skip-gram", one does not just grab the nearest neighbors as measured by the distance funtion.
+That is, in formulating this "graphical skip-gram", one does not just grab the nearest neighbors as measured by the distance function.
 One instead attempts to minimize/maximize the distance measure (the entropy) for the entire local graph.
 This has the effect of discarding (not forming) some edges despite those edges being short: it is more important to